IFTTT/ConnectSDK-Android/connect-location/README.md

 Once your app received the location permission grant, you can call `ConnectLocation.getInstance().activate`, without passing the LocationPermissionCallback instance, to activate the geo-fences.

+### Deactivate geo-fences
+When your user logs out, you should reflect this state via returning null in the `UserTokenProvider` passed to the ConnectLocation instance, doing so allows it to unregister the geo-fences accordingly.
+However, if you would like to make sure the geo-fences are correctly removed as soon as the users log out from your app, you can call `ConnectLocation.getInstance().deactivate()` directly.